 In order to determine as best as possible the nature of the dark matter (DM) particle (mass and decoupling temperature) we compute In order to determine as best as possible the nature of the dark matter (DM) particle (mass and decoupling temperature) we compute analytically the DM galaxy properties as the halo density profile, halo radius and surface density and compare them to their observed values.
 We match the theoretically computed surface density to its observed value in order to obtain: (i) the decreasing of the phase-space density since equilibration till today (ii) the mass of the dark matter particle and the decoupling temperature T_d (iii) the kind of the halo density profile (core or cusp).
-The dark matter particle mass turns to be between 1 and 2 keV and the decoupling temperature T_d turns to be above 100 GeV. keV dark matter particles necessarily produce cored density profiles while wimps

-The constant P_d turns to be above 100 GeV. keV dark matter particles necessarily produce cored density profiles while wimps $(m \sim 100 \text{ GeV}, T_d \sim 5 \text{ GeV})$ inevitably produce cusped profiles at scales about 0.003 pc.
-We compute in addition the halo radius P_0 , the halo central density P_0 and the halo particle r. m. s. velocity $\frac{1}{V{halo}^2}$ they all reproduce the observed values within one order of magnitude.
-These results are independent of the particle physics model and vary very little with the statistics of the dark matter particles.
+The dark matter particles necessarily produce cored density profiles while wimps temperature T_d turns to be above 100 GeV. keV dark matter particles necessarily produce cored density profiles while wimps The equations of state plane is big light for all states is sually well reproduced by dark halos with a cored distribution for (1, 3, 8) and references therein).
+These functional relations may play for galaxies the formation of the parameter is such as a state and by the formation of the densitive $p{1/2}^{0}$ by all reproduce the observed values within one order of magnitude.
+These results are independent of the particle physics model and vary very little with the statistics of the dark matter particle.
 The framework presented here applies to any kind of DM particles: when applied to typical CDM GeV wimps, our results are in agreement with CDM simulations. keV scale DM particles reproduce all observed galaxy magnitudes within one order of magnitude while GeV DM mass particles disagree with observations in up to eleven orders of magnitude.

-Reywords: cosmology: dark matter, galaxies: halos, galaxies: kinematics and dynamics

-1. Introduction

-Since several years and more recently [37, 15, 19, 44] it has been stressed that basic galaxy parameters as mass, size, baryon-fraction, central density, are not independent from each ofter but in fact all of them do depend on one parameter that works as a galaxy identifier.
-In fact there exist functional relations that constrain the different galaxy parameters in such a way that the galaxy structure depends essentially on one parameter ([21, 38] and references therein).
+Keywords: cosmology: dark matter, galaxies: halos, galaxies: kinematics and dynamics 1.
+Introduction Since several years and more recently [37, 15, 19, 44] it has been stressed that basic galaxy parameters as mass, size baryon-fraction, central density, are not independent from each works as a galaxy identifier.
+In fact there exist functionar elations that constrain the different galaxies the rolations that constrain the different galaxy parameters in such at the galaxy structure depends essentially on one parameter that the density of DM in galaxies the rolations that constrain the different galaxies of the dark matter is constant among galaxies.

-These functional relations may play for galaxies the rôle that the equations of state play in thermodynamical systems.

 First, let us remind that the density of DM in galaxies is usually well reproduced by dark halos with a cored distribution (author?)
-[9, 39], where P_0 is the core radius, P_0 is the central density P_0 in P_0 and P_0 for P_0 or P_0 is approximately constant.
-Recent findines highlight the quantities P_0 is approximately constant.
-Recent findines highlight the quantities P_0 is approximately constant.
-Recent findin density $\lim{r \to 0} \rho(r) = \rho_0$ and $\rho(r)$ for $r < r_0$ is approximately constant.
+(9, 39), where r_0 is the core radius, ρ_0 is the cortex the quantities vary orders of magnitude from one galaxy to another.
+In this context the quantities vary orders of magnitu $(m \sim 100 \text{ GeV}, T_d \sim 5 \text{ GeV})$ inevitably produce cusped profiles at scales about 0.003 pc.
+We compute in addition the halo radius density $\lim{r \to 0} \rho(r) = \rho_0$ and $\rho(r)$ for $r < r_0$ is approximately constant.
 Recent findings highlight the quantity $\mu_0 \equiv r_0 \rho_0$ proportional to the halo central surface density defined as where x_3 goes along the line of sight.
 The quantity μ_0 is found nearly constant and independent of luminosity in different galactic systems (spirals, dwarf irregular and spheroidals, elliptics) spanning over 14 magnitudes in luminosity and over different

-$$2\int_0^\infty \rho(0, 0, x_3) dx_3 \quad \text{where} \quad \vec{r} = (x_1, x_2, x_3)$$
+$$2\int_0^\infty \rho(0,0,x_3) \, dx_3 \quad \text{where} \quad \vec{r} = (x_1, x_2, x_3)$$